 SRAM uses carbon for its higher-end series (Force and RED), which is more corrosion-resistant and has a higher stiffness-to-weight ratio than steel or aluminum.

-Unfortunately, Shimano and SRAM cranks are incompatible due to the different spindle designs.
-Shimano uses the aforementioned Hollowtech II standard, while SRAM uses DUB.
+Unfortunately, Shimano and SRAM cranks are incompatible because of their different spindle designs.
+Shimano uses the aforementioned Hollowtech II standard (24mm), while SRAM uses DUB (29mm).
+This means the two types require different bottom brackets, so keep this in mind when building a new bike.

 Drivetrains